-“I am a fully licensed professional massage therapist” – sounds impressive, doesn’t it?
-Especially in the United States the “professional” title is taken very seriously, and it can be easily defined.
+“I am a fully licensed professional Thai Massage therapist” – this sounds pretty impressive, doesn’t it?
+Especially in the United States, the “professional” title is taken very seriously, and it can be easily defined.

 Let’s look at a number of different scenarios